hibernate/hibernate-validator/hibernate-validator/readme.txt

   Using Hibernate Validator
   -------------------------

-  - Copy dist/hibernate-validator-*.jar together will all jar files from dist/lib into the classpath of your application
+  - Copy hibernate-validator-*.jar together will all jar files from lib into the classpath of your application

   or